kungming2/AssistantBOT/FAQ.md

 Artemis begins to update statistics wiki pages for its monitored subreddits (`r/SUBREDDIT/wiki/assistantbot_statistics`) at midnight UTC.

-#### How long does it take the removal of posts for flair enforcement to work?
+#### How long does Artemis wait before sending a flair enforcement message?

-It should be under a minute in most cases.
+Artemis acts on posts that are at least five minutes old, to give OPs a chance to select a flair after they submitted.
+If the post is over five minutes old and still has no flair, Artemis will send the message.

 #### Our subreddit wiki is public - why does Artemis need the `wiki` permission?
-Can't it run with no mod permissions?
+Can't it run with *no* mod permissions?

 Artemis needs the `wiki` mod permission for a couple of reasons: